Introduction

 Project Background

 This section of Florida’s Turnpike (SR 91) is currently a four lanes (two lanes in each direction).
-Existing interchanges within the study corridor include SW Martin Highway (SR 714), Becker Road, Port St. Lucie Boulevard (SR 716), and Okeechobee Road (SR 70).
+Existing interchanges within the study corridor included SW Martin Highway (SR 714), Becker Road, Port St. Lucie Boulevard (SR 716), and Okeechobee Road (SR 70).
 Numerous bridge structures will need to be widened or reconstructed along with the roadway.
-The project corridor includes crossings of the Loxahatchee River and St. Lucie Canal.
-Potential reconfiguration of existing interchanges and new interchange access locations will also be considered as part of the PD&E study.
+The project corridor included crossings of the Loxahatchee River and St. Lucie Canal.
+Potential reconfiguration of existing interchanges and new interchange access locations were also considered as part of the PD&E study.
 It is anticipated at this time that a majority of the improvements will stay within the existing right of way.

 The proposed corridor improvements will bring additional benefits to the community such as: